thephpleague/monga/README.md

 ## Vision

-Monga was created with the acknowledgement of the MongoDB PHP package already being pretty awesome.
+Monga was created with the acknowledgment of the MongoDB PHP package already being pretty awesome.
 That's why in a lot of cases Monga is just a simple wrapper around the MongoDB classes.
 It provides some helpers and helps you set up queries using a query builder.
 Which you can also choose not to use!
 Everything will still work accordingly.
 During the development, a lot of planning has gone into creating a nice streamlined API that closely follows the MongoDB base classes, while complementing existing query builders for SQL-like databases.